Kevin Murray (politician)

-Kevin Girard Murray (born March 12, 1960) is a lawyer and a former American politician.
+Kevin Girard Murray (born March 12, 1960) is an American lawyer and former politician.
 He was the first California Assemblyman to serve alongside his father, who is Willard H. Murray Jr.

 Education

 Murray attended California State University, Northridge, earning a BSBA.
-Murray earned a MBA from Loyola Marymount University in 1983, and a JD from Loyola Law School in 1987.
+Murray earned an MBA from Loyola Marymount University in 1983, and a JD from Loyola Law School in 1987.

 Law career

 Prior to his election to the assembly, Murray practiced law in the areas of entertainment, real estate, insurance, and dependency.
 He also provided consulting and management services to artists in the entertainment industry.

 California State Assembly

 Murray was an assemblyman in the California State Assembly from 1994 to 1998.
 He represented the 47th district, which covers an area of Los Angeles.
 Murray was a Democrat, and he served as Chair of the Transportation Committee.

 California State Senate

 Murray was a senator in the California State Senate, representing the 26th district based in Culver City, California.
 He was also chair of the Appropriations Committee, the Transportation Committee, the Democratic Caucus, and the California Legislative Black Caucus.
 Murray also served on the California Film Commission.
 He retired due to term limits in 2006.